NCAR/wrf_hydro_nwm_public/tests/README.md

 * Reproducibility and communication: log files
 * Support your development: boost confidence, find bugs faster

-The mantra is: *Test with every compile.*
+The mantra is: *Test with every compile on small domains.*

 ## Overview
 Conceptually a *candidate* takes a *test*.
-The take\_test name emphasizes that there are two parts: the taker and the test.
-The candidate is the state of this (or some other) repository.
+The names of the `take\_test.sh` and and `take_test.py` scripts emphasize that there are two parts: the taker and the test.
+The candidate which takes the test is the state of this (or potentially some other) repository.
 The tests are encoded in the `tests/` directory.
-The tests refere to another repository state called the "reference", this is a blessed state of the repository for the candidate's results.
+The tests referr to another repository state called the "reference", this is a blessed state of the repository for the candidate's results.

+By default:
+* Candidate is the current (potentially uncommitted) state of the repo from which `take_test` is invoked.
+* Reference is upstream/master (either NCAR/wrf_hydro_nwm_public or
+NCAR/wrf_hydro_nwm).
+* The tests are defined by the `tests/test_*` files.

 ## Usage
 Currently there are 2 ways to invoke the testing.
 The fundamental way:
-`python take_test.py <options>`
+`python take_test.py <options>`.
 This works fine on linux.
-But if you want to test on docker, the following script is meant to be a machine independent interface:
+But if you want to test on a non-linux machine using docker, the following script is meant to be a machine independent interface: `take_test.sh <options>`.
+This later script is still under development.
-`take_test.sh <options>`
-This later option is still under development.

 Both of the "take_test" scripts may be preceeded with a path or invoked in the `tests/` directory, as shown.